 She gritted her fangs, popped her wings open, and swooped back up toward their aerie.

 Flattening his arms against his rigid body, Talon plunged through the forest understory.
 Air boomed in his ears.
-He used his keen sight to magnify his view like a hawk and saw Darik plunging toward the forest floor.
-Terror burned through his chest.
+He used his keen sight to magnify his view like a hawk and saw Darik falling toward the forest floor.
+Terror burned through Talon’s chest.

 The thickening foliage engulfed his boy, who vanished in the gloom.